cleonard/click_pkg_demo_atx_python/README.md

   , `conda`) and activate it
 - Installation requires the `setuptools` package.
 Install using pip or conda.
 - Run `pip install --editable .`
-- Run `db.py` to create a local sqlite database with a table called `weather`

 ## Usage